 Is Colombian the Best Coffee in World?

-There are some large growers, though in Salento most of the coffee plantations are smaller growers.
-It provides a new perspective of your morning cup knowing where your beans came from and how they are cultivated.
+There are some large growers, though, in Salento, most of the coffee plantations are smaller growers.
+It provides a new perspective on your morning cup, knowing where your beans came from and how they are cultivated.

 A coffee tour in Salento is a great way to learn more about the coffee industry, the coffee growers, and the coffee beans.
 The Don Eduardo Coffee Farm offers a great tour and really good beans that you can take home to enjoy as a reminder of your trip.